knola/web/content/process.md

 ## 3. Summarization

-Facts from research and predictions from analysis are condensed for presentation to evaluators.
+Facts from research and predictions from analysis are condensed into a presentation for evaluators.
 The presentation might be text, audio, or video.
 Ideal presentations fit easily into a person's attention span, so most evaluators should be able to absorb the information in 15 minutes.

-To eliminate bias from particularly important decisions, the decision manager might prepare multiple alternative presentations.
+To eliminate bias from particularly important decisions, independent presenters prepare multiple alternative versions.
+Biased presentations will produce significantly different outcomes from the rest, and thus will be discarded.

 ## 4. Refinement